 A: The crime of arson does not include burning your own property unless your intent was to defraud someone (e.g. insurance fraud) or there was an injury to another person or their property.

 Arson is serious.
-If you or a loved one is accused of arson in LA, Los Angeles County or anywhere in the state of California, do not hesitate to call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+If you or a loved one is accused of arson in LA, Los Angeles County or elsewhere in Southern California, do not hesitate to call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.